-- Loaded with nutrients like all other squashes, butternut can be cooked in so many ways.
+- Loaded with nutrients and vitamins, like all other squashes.

-We have made delicious recipes using it, including our creamy butternut squash soup, butternut squash risotto, and a few different side dishes and healthy casseroles.
+We have created several delicious recipes using it, including our creamy butternut squash soup, butternut squash risotto, and healthy butternut sweet potato casserole, just to name a few.

-It’s a good idea to look for butternut squash in containers “already chopped and cubed, and that saves a tremendous amount of time in prep work!
+It’s a good idea to look for butternut squash in containers “already chopped and cubed.”
+That will save a tremendous amount of time in prep work!

 How to Make Butternut Squash Mac and Cheese?

-Ingredients Needed for Butternut Squash Mac and Cheese…
+Ingredients Overview for Butternut Squash Mac and Cheese…

 1. BUTTERNUT SQUASH: 1 small butternut squash, about 1 pound, or 4 cups of diced or cubed.

-2. Fresh Herbs: use only fresh sage, about 8 leaves to flavor the sauce.
+2. SAGE: use only fresh sage, about 8 leaves to flavor the sauce.
 Fresh sage gives a lovely, subtle flavor to this mac and cheese.
 If you don’t like sage, you may use different herbs like basil, rosemary, or thyme for flavoring.

 3. CHEESES: choose 2 kinds of cheese.
 I used 8 ounces of sharp cheddar cheese (grated) and 3 to 4 tablespoons of grated Parmesan cheese.
 I prefer to grate a block of cheddar, at least 75% of it, and then I finely chop the rest.
 Freshly grated cheddar melts instantly and tastes better than the already grated and packaged cheese.

 4. VEGETABLES: one small onion and 2 garlic cloves are sauteed with the butternut squash.

 5. OLIVE OIL: just enough extra virgin olive oil to saute the vegetables.

-6. Liquids: water, vegetable broth, and milk are needed to make the sauce.
+6. BROTH: water, vegetable broth, and milk to make the sauce.
 Don’t worry, if you don’t have any vegetable broth, you can use more water in its place when simmering the butternut squash.

 7. SEASONINGS: salt, black pepper, and a dash of nutmeg (or more to taste) are all you need.